Skip to Content

 Motorcycle Accidents

 Few types of accidents are as potentially dangerous as motorcycle crashes.
-Whereas vehicle occupants have seat belts, air bags, and thousands of pounds of steel chassis to protect against the impact, even the most safety-conscious motorcyclist has little or no protection to shield against the violence of an accident.
-The rider may be hit directly by the other vehicle, may be thrown from the bike, run over, or even dragged along the road.
-He or she may suffer broken bones, severe skin abrasions known as road rash, traumatic brain injury, paralyzing spinal cord injury, or can even be killed.
+Whereas vehicle occupants have seat belts, airbags, and thousands of pounds of steel chassis to protect against the impact, even the most safety-conscious motorcyclist has little or no protection to shield against the violence of an accident.
+The rider may be hit directly by the other vehicle, thrown from the bike, run over, or even dragged along the road.
+They may suffer broken bones, severe skin abrasions known as road rash, traumatic brain injury, paralyzing spinal cord injury, or even be killed.

 Get in touch with a Colorado Springs motorcycle accident attorney from Clawson & Clawson, LLP.
-We help injured riders in Parker, Pueblo, throughout El Paso County and beyond!
+We help injured riders in Parker, Pueblo, throughout El Paso County and beyond.
+Call (719) 602-5888 today!

 Common Causes of Motorcycle Accidents

 The largest portion of traffic accidents can be attributed to driver negligence.
-There is a great size disparity between motorcycles and regular passenger vehicles or trucks.
-Drivers must be special attention to watch out for motorcyclists.
+There is a significant size disparity between motorcycles and regular passenger vehicles or trucks.
+Drivers must pay special attention to watch out for motorcyclists.
 Inattention can result in serious accidents.

 Some of the most common causes of motorcycle accidents include: